foosel/foosel.github.io/content/legal.md

 VAT Id number according to Sec.
 27 a German Value Added Tax Act: `DE306757045`

-## Postcards, letters, fanpost?

-If you want to send me a postcard or a letter, please use the following address:

-Gina Häußge
-Postfach 11 24
-63166 Obertshausen
-Germany

-Please note that this is a PO box.
-I cannot accept packages or other deliveries there, only letters or postcards.
-If you want to send me something else, please contact me via email first.

 ## Dispute resolution

 The European Commission provides a platform for online dispute resolution (OS): [https://ec.europa.eu/consumers/odr](https://ec.europa.eu/consumers/odr).